IdaStephen/CS677-Project2/README.md

 ![SHAP header](https://github.com/IdaStephen/CS677-SHAP/blob/main/shap_header.png)

+## Why is SHAP more popular and reliable technique? ##
+1. Local Accuracy
+The explanation model should match the original model.

 ## Benefits of SHAP: ##

 1. The SHAP values can be calculated for any tree-based model, while other methods use linear regression or logistic regression models as the surrogate models.